xtuml/mc/doc/notes/8257_oal2masl/8257_oal2masl_ant.md

 example that is simply modified in place.
 5.2.1.2 The compelling benefit of this approach is expedience.
 This is probably the quickest and easiest way to meet the stated requirements.
+A big part of why this is quickest is because it generates only the subset of MASL necessary to represent OAL.

 5.2.2 Cons
 5.2.2.1 The work to build this translator would not advance the art of